dendenxu/fast-gaussian-rasterization/readme.md

 Using the algorithm and improvements from:

-- [diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization) for the main gaussian splatting algorithm.
+- [diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization) for the main Gaussian Splatting algorithm.
 - [diff_gauss](https://github.com/dendenxu/diff-gaussian-rasterization) for the fixed culling.

 CUDA-GL interop & EGL environment inspired by: